-Ashley Walker is the Director of Assessments with The Evidence Network.
+Ashley Walker is the Vice President, Operations with The Evidence Network.
 She brings experience working as a Business Analyst in both the Oil and Gas industry in Calgary, as well as the non-profit sector in Ottawa.
 Her strengths in economic modeling, data analysis, process improvement, and socio-economic assessment allow her to draw meaningful recommendations for innovation-enabling organizations.
 Ashley holds a Bachelors in Economics and Society from the University of Calgary and an MBA from the Telfer School of Management, University of Ottawa.

 Xiao (Mimosa) Zhao is a Senior Impact Analyst with The Evidence Network.
 She has substantial experience working with large datasets and solid knowledge in econometrics and statistical analysis, gained through work on research projects at the Telfer School of Management, University of Ottawa.
 Mimosa holds degrees in fashion design and engineering (BEng, Beijing Institute of Fashion Technology), English language and literature (BA, BIFT), and innovation management (MSc, University of Ottawa).